Ferrari 125 S: Chassis 010I

-Recently, the chassis with serial number 010I was used in the restoration of a 125 S. It is rumored that 010I is actually s/n 01C.
+Recently, the chassis with serial number 010I was used in the restoration of a 125 S. It is rumoured that 010I is actually s/n 01C.
 The story goes that 01C was re-stamped as 010I, and sold to a customer as a new car.
 Upon taking receipt of the car, the new owner immediately exclaimed, muletto!, which means "Test mule" in Italian, as he could clearly see that his supposedly new car was in fact a used, well-raced car.
 Ferrari made a new invoice for the car, including a considerable rebate given the car's second-hand nature.

 Still in 166 Spyder Corsa configuration, the car was recently sold to Symbolic Motors.
 Close inspection of the chassis and its serial number led to the discovery of an old stamping that could possibly read 01C.
 It had been covered by an aluminum plate which bore the serial number 010I.
 Subsequently, the car was sold to its current owner, who refitted the chassis with a body similar to the factory's 125 S replica, which was built by Michelotto in 1987.
 The alleged 01C made its public debut at the Pebble Beach Concours d'Elegance, and was entered as a "Ferrari 125 S".
-The car continues to be the subject of much debate among Ferrari historians and enthusiasts; recent developments indicate that the restamped serial number was in fact a correction and not an alteration.
+The car continues to be the subject of much debate among Ferrari historians and enthusiasts; recent developments indicate that the restamped serial number was in fact a correction and not an alteration..